 Apply for permission to view records

-Some records are protected by a special access restriction period, but you can still apply for permission to view that material.
+Some records are protected by a restricted access period, but you can still apply for permission to view that material.

 What do you need the material for?